jpericas22/flanks/README.md

 - Make sure you have already started minikube
 - Make sure port 5000 is free (needed for minikube local registry)
-- run ./build.sh on root dir and follow instructions
+- run ./build.sh on project root dir and follow instructions

 ## API Doc